danielpatrickhug/GitModel/README.md

             f.write(topic_model_output["tree"])
 ```

+## Topic model your dependencies.
+If you have enough patience or a lot of money to afford more then one computer.
+run GitModel on /venv/lib/python3.10/site-packages

 ## Bootstrap Ability

 The ability to bootstrap its own codebase is a powerful feature as it allows for